-In 1990, a group of people, most of whom lived in the North Kildare area, and who believed in educating children of all creeds and backgrounds together, founded the North Kildare National School Project now known as North Kildare Educate Together School (N.K.E.T.S.)
+In 1990, a group of people, most of whom lived in the North Kildare area, and who believed in educating children of all creeds and backgrounds together, founded the North Kildare National School Project now known as North Kildare Educate Together National School (N.K.E.T.N.S.)

 The school opened in September 1994 at Ballymakealy Lower, Celbridge.
 It received permanent recognition from the Department of Education in 1995, an early acknowledgement of the school’s long term viability.
 Like all other National Schools in the country, it is subject to the rules of the Department of Education.

 On 25th November 1998 confirmation was received from the Department of Education & Science that under the new arrangements for funding for school building projects, the Department would meet the full cost of purchasing our new site and 95% of building costs.